Darrow8/audioloom/server/README.md

  - Save to AWS S3 Bucket

-## Dialogue and Music Overlay Philosophy
+## Dialogue and Music Overlay Design Choice

 The dialogue and background music/sound effect files and start and end at various times.